nicolafan/pyker/README.md

 Right now, the game has a very simple interface and it doesn't have any AI (yet).
 This means that you will make decisions for each player (even though you won't have access to the cards of the players against you).
 This is just a dummy implementation before starting the AI implementation.

-The implementation of the game rules should be finished, but it is not excluded (otherwise, maybe it's probable) that some bugs are present!
+The implementation of the game rules should be finished, but it is not excluded (actually, it's probable) that some bugs are present!
 Poker presents a lot of edge cases that can be spotted only with accurate tests!

 The code probably needs to be refactored and tested (especially the part concerning the interface).